marios-zindilis/zindilis.com/docs/ubuntu-encrypted-directory.md

 Create an encrypted directory on Ubuntu
 =======================================

 These are very brief instructions on how to create an encrypted directory on an Ubuntu system.
+A usage scenario for this, is that you can keep your files encrypted while stored on a cloud storage service, and decrypt them on-demand only when necessary.

 Install encfs: